i-TechSupport-orlando/btenforce/README.md

 - Added comprehensive configuration variable validation in post-install script.
 - Replaced deprecated `launchctl unload` / `launchctl load` with `bootout`/`bootstrap`.
 - Added version to `blueutil` on install/update for logging.
 - Added check for `blueutil` and then copy it from `/usr/local/share/btenforce/blueutil` if not found in `/usr/local/bin`.
-The package doesn't overwrite blueutil by default.
+The package doesn't overwrite `blueutil` in `/usr/local/bin` by default.
-- Added `MDM_TYPE` variable for clarity in config file.
 - Added version to the log header in the config file for easy identification.
 - Refined configuration function for usability and convenience.
 It will now check for configuration errors in the config file and report them to the admin user that's configuring `btenforce`.
-- Added parameters to postinstall script for Jamf Pro MDM and Mosyle MDM.
-See the notes in the postinstall script for more information.
 - Enhanced time entry and validation for the configuration function.
 - Added warning when configuring Safari function with `osascript` method on macOS.
 - Added the method used to configure `btenforce` to the config file along with the time and date of the configuration.